Mathews-Tom/IntelliForge-Applied-GenAI-Playbook/README.md

 IntelliForge is a comprehensive playbook of practical Generative AI applications, designed to demonstrate the capabilities of Google's Gemini 2.5 Pro model across various domains.
 This repository contains nine specialized applications, each focusing on a different aspect of AI-powered data interaction and analysis, with a particular emphasis on advanced Retrieval-Augmented Generation (RAG) techniques.

+## 📚 Documentation

+For detailed architecture and documentation of the individual applications please refer to the [`docs`](docs/) folder

 ## 📊 Applications

 ### [InsightAgent: Data Analysis](apps/insight_agent/)